Improved Linear Programs for Discrete Barycenters: Introduction

-where $W_2$ is the quadratic Wasserstein distance and $\mathcal{P}^2(\R^d)$ is the set of all probability measures on $\R^d$ with finite second moments.
-Informally, a barycenter $\bar P$ is a measure such that the summed-up transport from $\bar P$ to all $P_i$ with respect to the quadratic Wasserstein distance is minimal.
-See the monographs \cite{v-03,v-09} and \cite{ac-11} for the current state of the art for barycenters for continuous measures.
+where $\mathcal{P}^2(\R^d)$ is the set of all probability measures on $\R^d$ with finite second moments.
+Informally, a barycenter $\bar P$ is a measure such that the total transport from $\bar P$ to all $P_i$ with respect to the quadratic Wasserstein distance is minimal.

+Existence and uniqueness of barycenters for continuous probability measures is established in the study of the problem by Agueh and Carlier \cite{ac-11}, whose work is a foundation for much of the recent literature on barycenters.
+However, direct computation of barycenters for continuous probability measures has proven intractable outside of special cases \cite{cd-14,cp-16}, in part because an evaluation of the Wasserstein distance is computationally challenging in its own right.
+The computational effort of optimization on this distance creates a need for good approximate solutions.

+This is one reason for the interest in Wasserstein barycenters where the measures $P_i$ are supported on a {\em finite} set of points.
+We call such measures {\em discrete}.
+This setting arises through a discretization of the space of interest, as in \cite{coo-15}, which is one of the most powerful tools for heuristics to find an approximation of a barycenter.
+Additionally, many applications in operations research have naturally discrete support sets.
+In facility location problems, the support corresponds to transport destination locations; see the firehouse location example presented in \cite{abm-16}.
+The computation of a barycenter for measures with finite support is also used in distribution clustering \cite{ywwl-17}.